lyuchengmarvin/MugGWAS/data/Readme.md

 - removing SNPs with minor allele frequency <= 0.18

 Before filtering, there were...
-- Number of SNPs: 160672
+- Number of SNPs: 21154
+- Number of strains: 8
 - Number of SNPs with missing values over 5.0%: 0
-- Number of SNPs with minor allele frequency smaller than 0.18: 145152
+- Number of SNPs with minor allele frequency smaller than 0.18: 15082

 After filtering, there are...
-- Number of SNPs: 15520
+- Number of SNPs: 6072
-- Number of strains: 6
+- Number of strains: 8